 Triage and Transport Rule

-Gov. Daniels has signed the Triage and Transport rule into law, after ISDH and EMS staff worked for more than a year to get the rule passed.
-The rule was published Wednesday, August 8, 2012.
-Our understanding is that the new rule took effect the same day.
+Former Governor of Indiana Mitch Daniels signed the Triage and Transport rule into law in 2012, after ISDH and EMS staff worked for more than a year to get the rule passed.
 The rule mandates that the most seriously injured patients, those classified Step 1 and Step 2 by the CDC Field Triage Decision Scheme, be taken to a trauma center unless the trauma center is more than 45 minutes away or if the patient's life is endangered by going directly to a trauma center.
 In either case, the ambulance may take the patient to the nearest hospital.